Azure/azure-signalr/docs/tsg.md

 This error is reported when there is no server connection to Azure SignalR Service connected.

 ### Troubleshooting Guide
-Please enable server side trace to find out the error details when server tries to connect to Azure SignalR Service.
+Please enable server-side trace to find out the error details when the server tries to connect to Azure SignalR Service.

 #### Enable server side logging for ASP.NET Core SignalR
 Server side logging for ASP.NET Core SignalR integrates with the `ILogger` based [logging](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-2.1&tabs=aspnetcore2x) provided in the ASP.NET Core framework.
 You can enable server side logging by using `ConfigureLogging`, a sample usage as follows: